 Then I close my pack and attach my ‘butt pad’ on the top of pack using an external compression strap of my pack.
 Everything else, all the little odds and ends you want to keep either in the brain of your pack, in hip belt pockets or attached to the outside.
 But I don’t like to have any gear hanging and dangling on the outside of my pack that could damaged or knocked off.

-Things to keep in the brain of your pack, or at least super handy, are:
+Things to keep in the brain of your pack, or super handy:

 Once you pack up all your gear, if your pack is still really bothering you – like pushing, pulling, squeezing, or bruising you anywhere – you might want to take it, fully loaded, to a gear store like REI and have them take a look and help you adjust all the straps properly.